 5)You may either ascend or descend the trail, you don't have to do both.
 Note, however, that many of these trails aren't suitable for descent.

-7) Once you've finished the list, email me the list of your hiked trails, the date each trail was hiked, and what you thought of any particular trail (optional). firstname.lastname@example.org I'll then send you a patch.
+8) Once you've finished the list, email the list of your hiked trails, the date each trail was hiked, and what you thought of any particular trail (optional) to Alex (firstname.lastname@example.org) or me (email@example.com).
+Alex, Sage, and I will then send you a patch.
 As of now, the patches are free.

 1) There will be no winter patch, and there are no patches for dogs.
 Experienced ice climbers might be able to handle the likes of, say, Huntington Ravine Trail during the winter months, but I'd like to keep the requirements for a patch nontechnical.
 As for dogs -- dogs don't care one iota about lists, patches, or any other silly human status marker.
 Also, it is one thing for humans to decide to take on the likes of Huntington Ravine Trail, etc....it's quite another for humans to bring along their dogs.
 Most dogs are animals that will loyally follow their owners up or down any trail under any conditions at their own peril.
 I've no doubt there are a few (rare) canines that can happily hike all these trails.
 I don't want to give the impression, however, that this list is dog-friendly, because it isn't.
 Therefore, as a general rule, no patches will be given to dogs.